TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 We will make sure that safety precautions such as 2FA will be enabled on every account making such an attack quite unlikely.
 If it were to happen, we could recover the project within a few days at maximum.

+If our current stack of selected technologies (see Deliverables) proves to be unfitting for this project, we will inform our supervisor and the VLA about our migration intention.
+The advantages of this switch will be carefully considered against possible delay beforehand.
+This could potentially happen, but as most of our code will work framework independent, the expected time lost should be kept to at most a few days.

 ## Legal

 It was agreed upon that this project will be an open-source project.

 We encourage you to use this software if it can help you adapt your work efficiency.

-If used outside of TU Darmstadt, we cannot guarantee that all features will work in the same extent it does there.
+If used outside of TU Darmstadt, we cannot guarantee that all features will work in the same extent they do there.
-Different environments will need adaption to different interfaces.
+This software will provide interfaces that are mainly geared towards the applications of the VLA.
+Adapting this system to your individual needs will probably need certain modifications in our code base or even new modules that can interface with our existing software.
+Again, we do not guarantee that this will be a seamless plug-and-play solution for other organizations.

 Communication with the VLA will primarly consist of Mail exchanges and meetups.